 Resolving 401 Unauthorized error after deleting and recreating admin accounts.

-If you have been trying to migrate data into an Office 365 account and have experienced this issue:
+If you have been trying to migrate data into a Microsoft 365 account and have experienced this issue:

 Your migration failed.
 Http POST request to xxxxxxxx.outlook.com' failed - 401 Unauthorized.

 You may have performed these steps before migration: